AI face detection & recognition with Datamaton products

 AI based face detection and recognition models have made tremendous progress in the last few years.
 However, their effectiveness can still get affected by a number of factors like:

-- Partially obstructed faces: If a face has a shadow on it or is partially obstructed by sunglasses, hats, scarves or other objects in front, it may not match other instances of the same person’s face in other photos or videos.
+• Partially obstructed faces: If a face has a shadow on it or is partially obstructed by sunglasses, hats, scarves or other objects in front, it may not match the same person’s face in other photos or videos.

-- Age tracking: Another aspect that often doesn’t work is “tracking” a person’s face through widely different age ranges.
-So if you have photos of the same person as a baby, child, adolescent and adult, it is likely that the current AI models will not match them all as the same person.
+• Age tracking: Another aspect that often doesn’t work is “tracking” a person’s face through widely different age ranges.
+So if you have photos of the same person as a baby, child, adolescent and adult, the current AI models may not match the baby face with the adult face of the same person.

 Knit will strive to stay up to date with the state of the art as AI models evolve to newer, better and faster versions.